 “We are inclined to think that the revealed deviation of ΔE/E from relativistic prediction cannot be explained by any instrumental error and thus represents a physical effect.
 In particular, we assume that the energy shift of the absorption resonant line is induced not only by the standard time dilation effect, but also by some additional effect missed at the moment, and related perhaps to the fact that resonant nuclei in the rotating absorber represent a macroscopic quantum system and cannot be considered as freely moving particles.”
 (Kholmetskii & all, 2008).

 Actually, the real explanation of the Kündig’s experiment is the same as given for the Mössbauer rotor experiments.

-We can conclude that the Doppler effect is an effect of the mechanical waves, which are vibrations of matter, of the vibrating particles (matter) in space.
+We can conclude that the Doppler effect is an effect of the mechanical waves, which are vibrations of matter, of the vibrating particles (matter) in the stationary space.
 The electromagnetic field together with the gravitational field exists on the space and warps the space.
 That is why, the electromagnetic radiation is a vibration (oscillation) of the space itself, and therefore, the “Doppler effect” is not applicable to the electromagnetic radiation.